TOAST-DOCS/Compute-Instance/en/overview.md

 Select 22, the default SSH port, for the **Port**, and **SSH** for the **Connection type**.

 If all of the information is correct, save the session.
 Under **Load, save or delete a stored session**, enter the name of the session to save in **Saved Sessions** and click **Save** to save the session.
-If you do not save the session, your private key settings configured in 2-A are also not preserved.
+If you do not save the session, your private key settings registered in 2-A are also not preserved.

 Now click **Open** to access your instance.